 As you plan your courses, take into account any college-level credits that you may have earned through special examinations.
-These credits may be applied toward Foundations and major requirements, as appropriate.
+These credits may be applied toward major requirements, as appropriate.

 To send your AP scores to Wheaton, please call the College Board at: 877.274.6474.
 Wheaton’s CEEB code is 3963.

 Evaluation of advanced placement credits should ideally take place before the end of your first year at Wheaton.

 International Baccalaureate (IB) Credit

 The Filene Center for Academic Advising and Career Services reviews International Baccalaureate (IB) diplomas and notifies the Office of the Registrar of credit to be awarded.
 Typically, a score of 5, 6, or 7 on higher-level exams earns one credit.
 You may earn up to eight credits for IB exams.